 Keeping our children safe is our number one priority!

 We are committed to ensuring the safety of all our children.
-We have a detailed Child Protection Policy that explains the procedures that the staff must follow in order to protect our children.
+We have a detailed Child Protection Policy 2018 that explains the procedures that the staff must follow in order to protect our children.
+This reflects the changes set out in Keeping Children Safe in Education (2018) which came into practice on Monday 3rd September 2018.

 At Florence Melly Community Primary, we are committed to safeguarding children and promoting children’s welfare and we expect all staff, governors, volunteers and visitors to share this commitment and maintain a vigilant and safe environment.